pablojim/highcharts-ng/README.md

 Version 0.1.0 (Beta)
 --------------------
 - only support Highchart/Highstock >= 5.0.0
+- only support AngularJS >= 1.5 (see https://github.com/toddmotto/angular-component for lower versions)
+- Move to AngularJS Component
-- now supports vanilla highcharts config
+- Now supports vanilla Highcharts config
+- Supports custom change detection functions
 - Should be much more stable and less bugs
 - 2 way axes binding no longer supported
 - loading property no longer supported

 Version 0.0.13